 Think you know worms?
 Get the facts about intestinal worms in your dog or cat.

 Worms are common parasites in cats and dogs, but how much do you really know about them?
-These common myths and corresponding facts will help you understand dog and cat worms, as well as the dangers they pose, the signs to look out for and how to keep your pet and family protected.
+These common myths and corresponding facts will help you understand intestinal worms in dogs and cats, the dangers they pose, the signs to look out for, and how to keep your pet and family protected.

 Myth: My indoor pets can’t get worms.